Happy Happy Joy Joy: The Ren and Stimpy Story: Critical reception

-In a review of Happy Happy Joy Joy in The Guardian, the British critic Andrew Pulver wrote: "Here is a documentary whose title contains radioactive levels of irony: happiness and joy are very far from what is to be found within".
-Pulver wrote that the film seems to have been intended as "a warts-and-all account of Kricfalusi’s eccentric (to say the least) management style, which culminated in his firing by Nickelodeon in 1992", but was upended in 2018 when the film was almost finished by the revelation that Kricfalusi had engaged in the 1990s in sexual relationships with two teenage girls who were both ardent fans of The Ren & Stimpy Show, and that both of the women feel he took advantage of them.
+Andrew Pulver for The Guardian wrote: "Here is a documentary whose title contains radioactive levels of irony: Happiness and joy are very far from what is to be found within."
+Pulver wrote that the film seems to have been intended as "a warts-and-all account of Kricfalusi's eccentric (to say the least) management style, which culminated in his firing by Nickelodeon in 1992", but was upended in 2018 when the film was almost finished by the revelation that Kricfalusi had engaged in the 1990s in sexual relationships with two teenage girls who were both ardent fans of The Ren & Stimpy Show, and that both of the women feel he took advantage of them.
 Pulver wrote that Kricfalusi started out as being portrayed in the documentary as a lovable "mad genius" determined to make The Ren & Stimpy Show in his own idiosyncratic style, but gradually came across as a "nasty" and "damaged" character.
 Pulver called it an unbalanced final film as the documentary ended with Kricfalusi issuing an apology for his relationships with the two women while they were teenagers, which gave the impression that the matter was closed, which was certainly not the case with the two women concerned.
-Pulver ended his review by writing that the documentary was a "dismal coda to a fondly remembered show".
+Pulver ended his review by writing that the documentary was a "dismal coda to a fondly-remembered show".